-4.2 4.2 GUIDE BUSINESS / ECONOMIC DEVELOPMENT 1. .
+4.2 GUIDE BUSINESS / ECONOMIC DEVELOPMENT Leader/ Partner ties (strategies anticipated to continue over time) are identified by black text.
+In steps (specific tasks to implement the POCD) are identified by red italic text. ÷ 1.
 Overall - Continue to promote the economic sustainability of Kent.
-2. Tourism - Continue to support tourism related activities and events both in town and in the region.
+Town KST 2.
+Tourism - Continue to support tourism related activities and events both in town and in the region.
 Town 3.
-Economic Development Support - a.
-Explore how to best support economic development in Kent. b.
-Collaborate and cooperate with regional economic development activities and resources (grant applications, funding opportunities, brownfield remediation, etc.).
+Continue to explore how to best support economic development in Kent.
 BOS Town 4.
-Home-Based Businesses - Continue to enable home-based businesses based on the potential impacts of different types of uses.
-PZC 5.
+Collaborate and cooperate with regional economic development ac- tivities and resources (grant applications, funding opportunities, brownfield remediation, etc.).
+BOS Town 5.
+Home-Based Businesses - Continue to enable home-based busi- nesses based on the potential impacts of different types of uses.
+PZC 6.
 Private Schools - Continue to work with private schools to find ways to support / enhance the local economy.
-Town 6.
+Town 7.
 Regional Economic Development Initiatives - Continue to participate in regional economic development initiatives and other topics of mutual interest.
-7. Character - Strive to ensure that future business and industrial uses and improvements complement Kent's New England character and avoid strip development whether it be in the Village Center, along Route 7, or elsewhere.
-8. Industrial Zone - Consider whether to modify the area / dimensional standards in the Zoning Regulations to enable more effective use of the Industrial A zone (especially narrow and shallow parcels).
-PZC 9.
+8. Character - Strive to ensure that future business and industrial uses and improvements complement Kent's New England character and avoid strip development whether it be in the Village Center, along Route 7, or elsewhere.
+9. Industrial Zone - Consider whether to modify the area / dimensional standards in the Zoning Regulations to enable more effective use of the Industrial A zone (especially narrow and shallow parcels).
+PZC 10.
 Business Hamlet Zone - a.
 Review permitted uses in the Business Hamlet Zone (consider allowing for a country inn-type lodging facility by Special Permit), b.
 Review the boundaries of the Business Hamlet Zone (consider reducing the depth of the BH zone from Route 7), and/or c.
 Once the zoning boundaries are clarified, readopt the Zoning Map with an inset map with property lines for the BH district.
 PZC